jstingone/reach-out/hosp/analysis/README.txt

 * EDAdjAnalysesInt.RMD:R Markdown document that creates function for running adjusted models of association between air pollution and hospitalization after ED visit, testing for interaction between air pollutant and NEVI and obtaining straum-specific estimates of air pollution associations within strata of NEVI

+* CategoricalPoll Analyses.RMD: R Markdown document that creates function for running adjusted models when air pollution data is operationalized as a categorical variable

+* NEVIDomains Analysis.RMD: R Markdown document that creates function for running adjusted models using indiviual NEVI domains rather than overall index